 Though Coren received a surprisingly positive response, not all dog breeds made it to his final intelligence ranking of dog breeds.
 Rather, only dog breeds that received a minimum of 100 responses qualified.

-In addition, only dog breeds that were officially recognized by the American and Canadian Kennel Club participated in the obedience trials.
+In addition, only dog breeds that were officially recognized by the American and/or Canadian Kennel Club participated in the obedience trials.
 Fortunately, Bernese Mountain dogs made the cut and performed exceptionally well.

 How the Bernese Mountain Dog Performed

-The Bernese Mountain dog performed extremely well in the obedience trials.
-Good enough to be classed as a “bright dog,” beating out over 100 dog breeds.
+The Bernese Mountain dog performed extremely well in the intelligence trials.
+In fact, they did good enough to be classed as a “bright dog,” beating out over 100 dog breeds.
+But what exactly does this mean for the Berner?

-This meant that a Bernese Mountain dog was able to learn a new command with just 5 to 15 repetitions.
-With that speed, you would be able to teach your Berner a new trick in less than an hour!
+This meant that Bernese Mountain dogs are able to learn a new command with just 5 to 15 repetitions.
+With that speed, you would be able to teach your Bernese Mountain dog a new basic command in an hour or less!

-Furthermore, Berners showed that they were ultra-obedient dogs during the trials.
-They were able to obey a known command on the first try with an 85% or better success rate!
+Furthermore, Bernese Mountain dogs showed that they were ultra-obedient dogs during the trials.
+As such, they were able to obey a known command on the first attempt with an 85% or better success rate!
+They’re super obedient dogs too.

 Berner vs. “Average” Intelligent Dogs